Processing math: 100%

 While the idea of a permutation should be familiar to most readers, the closely related topic of a derangement is rarely discussed in most undergraduate curriculum.
 So, it is reasonable to start with a definition:

-The sequence $\langle D_n\rangle$ is A000166 in OEIS (a website with which, by the way, every competitive programmer should familiarize themselves).
+The sequence Dn is A000166 in OEIS (a website with which, by the way, every competitive programmer should familiarize themselves).

 Problem Approach